redis/docs/content/operate/rc/api/examples/create-database.md

 }
 ```

-This example JSON body contains only the most basic, required parameters in order to create a database:
+This example JSON body contains only the most basic, required parameters to create a database:

 - `name`: The database name.
 A unique name per subscription that can contain only alphanumeric characters and hyphens